Skip to content

 1. General Election Provisions.

-1. The Senate Personnel and Elections Committee (Committee) shall supervise elections to the Senate, which shall be conducted during the month of March.
+1. The Senate Personnel and Elections Committee (SPEC) shall supervise elections to the Senate, which shall be conducted during the month of March.
 International Extended Campus elections will be held by August 15 to align with the Salt Lake Campus fall semester.

 3. No person shall be elected to the Senate without receiving simple majority of all votes cast by the eligible voters in the area that person is to represent in the Senate.